If you’re building a website for the first time, you have likely come across the term Shared Web Hosting.

 - No technical maintenance (hosting companies handle it)

 If you’re new to the web world, shared hosting suits you well, a safe place to learn and grow.
 Hostinger is most popular among beginners.
-Here are the benefits of Hostinger(will helpful) if you plan to host it on your website.
+Here are the benefits of Hostinger(will be helpful) if you plan to host it on your website.

 Some of the most popular shared hosting services and pricing in 2025.